Padrauna: Economy

 The economy of Padrauna mainly consists of Agriculture followed by Services and a little contribution is made by Industrial sector.
-There are many family run businesses, shops, vendors, hawkers, etc., in Padrauna.
+There are many family run businesses, shops, vendors, hawkers, etc., in tamkhurod.
 A number of small and mid-size hotels exist in Padrauna.
 Earlier there were few industries (Kanpur Sugar Works, sugar factory for example) which are no more operational.
 The shutting down of factories led to poverty and backwardness of this region.
 The backwardness is further soared by the power shortage in this region.

 Landmarks and geography

 Notable landmarks are: Subhash Chowk, Tilak Chowk, Ambay Chowk, Chawani, Ravindra Nagar, Nahar, Rajdarbar, Gudaribajar, Lajpat Nagar, Durgamandir, Jataharoad, Belawan chungi, Bawali Chowk Sugar Factory etc. Though Padrauna is a district headquarter yet almost all the offices like Kutchery, Vikas Bhavan, Income Tax Office, Collectorate, District Hospital etc. are situated in Ravindra Nagar Dhoos.
 It lies in the Great Plains and is Terai area, very close to piedmont plains of Himalayas, and is very close to borders of Nepal and Bihar.
 It is located on the bank of river Bansi, a Ganges tributary originating in Nepal.
 The town presents characteristics distinct from natural features of the western districts of Uttar Pradesh.
 This difference is due primarily to the relative proximity of the Himalayas, the outermost foothills of which are only a few kilometres from the northern borders.
 The peak of Dhaulagiri, some 8,230 meters above sea-level, is visible under favourable climatic conditions as far south as Padrauna itself.
 Below the outer hills is a dry boulder-strewn tract, corresponding to the Bhabar of Kumaun and Garhwal and here the bulk of the moisture contributed by the rainfall and the small streams is absorbed by the soil, to reappear through seepage in the damp and unhealthy tract, known as the terai.
 The climate is extreme temperate climate, with soaring temperatures in summer crossing 40 degrees and in winters temperatures as low as 3 to 4 degrees.

-There are a number of cinemas and malls and supermarkets in the city such as Krishna Talkies, Unik Bazar, V2, City Cart, and V Mart.
-A city mall which was under construction for the last few years is now functioning, bringing new brands and stores to the town.